-- Till only on moderate slopes, never on steep ground where footing is difficult. - We recommend tilling up and down slopes rather than terracing.
+- Till only on moderate slopes, never on steep ground where footing is difficult.
+Tilling on a grade greater than 15 degrees can be unsafe and cause a low oil shut-off as oil pools in the engine opposite the low oil sensor. - We recommend tilling up and down slopes rather than terracing.
 Tilling vertically on a slope allows maximum planting area and also leaves room for cultivating.

 IMPORTANT: When tilling on slopes, be sure the correct oil level is maintained in the engine (check every one-half hour of operation).
 The incline of the slope will cause the oil to slant away from its normal level and this can starve engine parts of required lubrication.
-Keep the motor oil level at the full point at all times!
+Keep the engine oil level at the full point at all times!